Kenneth Morris Lee

 Sony full-frame sensors deliver high resolution in a very portable package.
 The 60MP Sony A7RV full-frame sensor delivers 6,336 x 9,504 pixels: a 21x32 inch (50x75 cm) print at 300 dpi.
 (The older A7RII and A7RIII sensors deliver 5304 x 7952 pixels: an 18x27 inch print at 300 dpi).

 The tonality and dynamic range are superb.
 At ISO 100 there is no apparent grain or sensor noise whatsoever at 100% magnification.
-Using the DxO Pure Raw converter, we can make noiseless images at much higher ISO: see above for discussion.
+Using noise reduction software (like my favorite DxO Pure Raw), we can make clean and sharp images at much higher ISO.

 Sony A7RII, Voigtlander 75mm f/2.5 Color-Heliar